gurungsandex/SecurityArchitecture-GDPR/README.md

 - **Incident Response & Disaster Recovery:** Define security incident response and business continuity procedures.

 ### 3. Integration of Compliance and Standards
-A structured approach to security follows prespecified frameworks and best practices:
+A structured approach to security follows prespecified frameworks and best practices such as:
 - **OWASP Top 10** – Identifies top web application security risks.
 - **NIST 800-53** – Provides comprehensive security and privacy controls.
 - **GDPR** – Ensures the protection of personal data and privacy rights.